taishi-i/awesome-ChatGPT-repositories/docs/README.en.md

  * [contoso-chat](https://github.com/azure-samples/contoso-chat) - This sample has the full End2End process of creating RAG application with Prompt Flow and AI Studio.
 It includes GPT 3.5 Turbo LLM application code, evaluations, deployment automation with AZD CLI, GitHub actions for evaluation and deployment and intent ma
  * [LangGPT](https://github.com/langgptai/langgpt) - LangGPT: Empowering everyone to become a prompt expert!🚀  Structured Prompt，Language of GPT, 结构化提示词，结构化Prompt
  * [AISuperDomain](https://github.com/win4r/aisuperdomain) - Aila(AI超元域): The premier AI integration tool for Windows, macOS, and Android.
 Ask once, get answers from 10+ AIs like ChatGPT, Gemini, Claude3, Copilot, Poe, perplexity and more.
 Features customizable AI and prompts.
+ * [code2prompt](https://github.com/mufeedvh/code2prompt) - A CLI tool to convert your codebase into a single LLM prompt with source tree, prompt templating, and token counting.

 ## Chatbots